ngandrass/moodle-quiz_archiver/README.md

 ## Capabilities

-The following capabilities are required for the following actions:
+The following capabilities are required for the listed actions:

 - `mod/quiz_archiver:view` (context: Module): Required to view the quiz archiver overview page.
 It allows to download all created archives but does not allow do